akashkataria766/Sky-Core/README.md

 ## 🚧 Project Status

-**Active Development**
+**Active Development — Application & Android Integration**

 The core application, authentication, user management, administration system, personalized AI experience, membership system, and platform management capabilities are in place.

-The platform is currently undergoing final refinement, app packaging, and production-level testing.
+The platform has progressed from its initial web application stage into application packaging and final production refinement.

 ## ✨ Current Direction